 Emirates has 165 Boeing 777s in its fleet, one of the most popular and advanced wide-bodied aircraft in commercial operation today.
 It also has a further 164 B777s on firm order, including 150 of the next generation Boeing 777x aircraft.
 Emirates is the only airline that operates all the variants of the B777 aircraft.
 Today, Emirates operates the Boeing 777 to over 140 cities on six continents from its hub in Dubai.

-In comparison: Emirates’ A380 aircraft feature a staggered 1-2-1 Business Class configuration, which is much better for solo travellers and overall a much better design.
+In comparison: Emirates’ A380 aircraft feature a staggered 1-2-1 Business Class configuration, which is much better for solo travelers and overall much better design.

 Of note, Emirates is also in the process of refurbishing its B777-200LR aircraft (used for its longest B777 routes) with a 2-2-2 layout (instead of 2-3-2 abreast).

-All of Emirates B777s feature excellent mood lighting, with the colours of the ceiling changing according to the local time.
-Stars on the ceiling – called StarLight – which is a cool technical feature unique to Emirates; it is pretty amazing lying down in your bed at 35,000 feet, opening your eyes and seeing stars.
+All of Emirates B777s feature excellent mood lighting, with the colors of the ceiling changing according to the local time.
+Stars on the ceiling – called StarLight – which is a cool technical feature unique to Emirates; it is pretty amazing lying down in your bed at 35,000 feet, opening your eyes, and seeing stars.

 How To Get Access To The Emirates Business & First Class Lounges

-The Emirates First Class lounge in Dubai was previously only accessible to passengers who travelled in First Class.
+The Emirates First Class lounge in Dubai was previously only accessible to passengers who traveled in First Class.
 Same for the Business Class lounge.
-Now you can now buy your way in which is a big bonus and really enhances your flight experience, particularly if you are flying Economy or Premium Economy.
+Now you can now buy your way in, which is a big bonus and really enhances your flight experience, particularly if you are flying Economy or Premium Economy.

 Is It Worth Paying To Upgrade To The First Lounge?

-If you are travelling in Business, you can pay to upgrade to the First Class lounge at Dubai International Airport for around $100.
+If you are traveling in Business, you can pay to upgrade to the First Class lounge at Dubai International Airport for around $100 USD.
 The Emirates First Class lounge in Dubai is better than the Business lounge; large and comes with a nice and complimentary a la carte restaurant – you can see photos of what is on offer in my lounge review but.
-But the Business Class lounge is so huge that you will usually have no problems in finding a quiet spot in this lower grade Business lounge.
-While I was there, many of the seats were empty and the lounge felt incredibly spacious.
+But the Business Class lounge is so huge that you will usually have no problems finding a quiet spot in this lower grade Business lounge.
+While I was there, many of the seats were empty, and the lounge felt incredibly spacious.

 That said, if you go into the Business Class lounge and can’t find space, it might be worth paying to upgrade your lounge at this point.
 I would always chance the Business Class lounge before trying the First Class lounge.